 - Direct Hardware Access: Applications that require direct interaction with specific hardware components (e.g., GPUs for machine learning, specialized network cards for low-latency trading) benefit significantly from bare metal.

-Enhanced Security and Isolation:
+Enhanced Security & Isolation

 - Physical Isolation: Being the sole tenant on a physical server provides the highest level of isolation.
 There’s no risk of vulnerabilities in a hypervisor affecting your environment or data from other tenants.

-- Regulatory Compliance: For industries with stringent security and data privacy regulations (e.g., finance, healthcare), the physical isolation of bare metal can simplify compliance efforts and meet specific data residency or processing requirements.
+- Regulatory Compliance: For industries with stringent security and data privacy regulations (e.g., finance, healthcare, the physical isolation of bare metal can simplify compliance efforts and meet specific data residency or processing requirements.

 - Full Control Over Security Stack: You have complete control to implement your desired security measures, operating system hardening, and access controls without limitations imposed by a shared platform.

-Complete Control and Customization:
+Complete Control & Customization

 - Choice of Operating System: Install any OS you need, including custom or specialized versions.